B-UMMI/LMAS/docs/user/basic_usage.rst

 the raw data for assembly.
 The raw data is a collection of sequence fragments from the references, and can be either obtained *in silico* or from real sequencing platforms.

+The optional parameter '--md' allows the user to pass information on input samples to be presented in the report.

 Download ZymoBIOMICS Microbial Community Standard Data
 ------------------------------------------------------